-Staff's Response: As stated by the appellant, the proposed fence will exclude the public from a portion of the viewing area, but not the entirety.
-In fact, a majority (approximately 350 sq. ft. out of 530 sq. ft. total) of the area will be dedicated to public access.
-The County LCP is silent as to appropriate or necessary area that must be dedicated for public access when considering development proposals adjacent to the shoreline.
+Staff's Response: As modified by the applicant, the proposed fence will exclude the public from a portion of the viewing area, but not the entirety.
+The portion of the public right-of-way that will be behind the fence is currently occupied by dense ground cover and bushes and would not be available for the public to occupy unless the vegetation is removed.
+A majority (approximately 450 sq. ft. out of 530 sq. ft. total) of the area will be dedicated public access.
+The County's LCP is silent as to the appropriate or necessary area that must be dedicated for public access when considering development proposals adjacent to the shoreline.
 At no point does the LCP state that it must be the maximum amount of land available in any given situation.
-Instead, it leaves that question to the decision makers to balance against other competing policies and regulations, such as Policy 10.27 (Development Standards for Protecting Adjacent Land Uses).
+Instead, it leaves that question to the decision makers, in this case the Planning Commission, to balance against other competing policies and regulations, such as Policy 10.27 (Development Standards for Protecting Adjacent Land Uses).